Call for Scientific and Quality Improvement Project Papers and Posters

 - Poster: a visual presentation of an original research study, systematic review or quality improvement project.

-Abstracts for this call can only be submitted from July 2 - July 31, 2018.
-The deadline has now passed.
-Your submission will automatically be sent to the AAHPM office once you have completed all the forms and selected "submit" on the website.
-Hard copy proposals will not be accepted.
+Abstracts for this call can only be submitted from July 1 - July 31, 2019.
+Your submission will automatically be sent to the AAHPM office once you have completed all the forms and clicked "submit" on the website.
+Hard copy proposals cannot be accepted.

 What to Include

 Please provide all information requested in the online submission form (to be posted July 7), including: